chadek/tec_test/README.md

 Note that all following commands are for on ubuntu distribution

-    *Install nodejs 6.X :
+    Install nodejs 6.X :
     	curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
 		sudo apt-get install -y nodejs

-    *Install Node Packaged Module (npm) then update it (may need to call npm install twice) :

-    	sudo apt-get install -y npm
+    Install Node Packaged Module (npm) then update it (may need to call npm install twice) : sudo apt-get install -y npm
     	sudo npm install -g npm

-    *Install MongoDB referring to : https://docs.mongodb.com/manual/administration/install-community/
+    Install MongoDB referring to : https://docs.mongodb.com/manual/administration/install-community/

 In this case I followed those instructions : https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/

+	sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 0C49F3730359A14518585931BC711F9BA15703C6 echo "deb [ arch=amd64 ] http://repo.mongodb.org/apt/ubuntu trusty/mongodb-org/3.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.4.list
+	sudo apt-get update
+	sudo apt-get install -y mongodb-org

 After mongodb installation, do not forget to start mongod service : sudo service mongodb start

 By running this command you may have a "Failed to start mongodb.service" issue.
 To deal with it, add a /etc/systemd/system/mongodb.service file and fill it with content acording to this post : https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-16-04

 After mongoDB installation and service start, run "mongo" command and you should see "connecting to: mongodb://127.0.0.1:27017" if it's working properly

-    *Clone this git and dowload dependencies by running "npm install" in the project folder
+    Clone this git and dowload dependencies by running "npm install" in the project folder

 Video treatment depend on ffmpeg tool.
 Installing it with right codecs is a bit tricky so I added a static build of it into this project (locate in /bin).